pingbird/puro/website/docs/index.md

     Or as a standalone executable:

     [:material-console: Standalone](https://puro.dev/builds/master/windows-x64/puro.exe){ .md-button }

+    Flutter also requires [git](https://git-scm.com/), it can be installed at [https://git-scm.com/download/win](https://git-scm.com/download/win)

 === "Linux"

     Puro can be installed on Linux with the following command: